usail-hkust/VibeWorlding-Gym/README.md

 ## 2. VWE-Bench Statistics

 VWE-Bench is what the agent is benchmarked and trained on.
 It is built from three ingredients, all shipped in this repo.
+You can preview the assets in via <a href="https://yasning.github.io/VibeWorlding"> here </a>

 **Assets & seed worlds.** A curated library of **2,616 GLB assets** (furniture, vegetation, buildings, vehicles, food, … — each with a 5-digit `type_id`,